Viswajith96/aws-web-app-with-RDS/README.md

 ## How to run.

-This script will create two EC2 instances (app1 & app2) and will install apache web server in it.
+This script will create two EC2 instances (app1 & app2) and will be added as backend for an ELB and will install apache web server in it.
 Tested with a wordpress appliccation, if we want to change the app just need to update the bootstrap script.

 generate the key pair for EC2 before running script.